jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

 Part 3 --- File IO and Using Classes
 ====================================

+A complete ``main`` method has been provided to you within the ``Asn1`` class.
+Take your time to read over the code carefully and make sense of what it is doing.
+You are not required to make any changes to this code, but you are required to understand it.

+The first portion of ``main`` loads data from a file, parses it, and then uses the data to create ``Country`` objects to add to a ``CountryCatalogue``.

 This part is about populating the country catalogue based on information contained within text files.
 You will be